Do you have to help your parents or in-laws who are in need?

 • Child whose father or mother has seriously failed to fulfill this obligation towards him/her (examples: violence, abandonment of family)

-• Child whose father or mother has had his rights and duties withdrawn from him (withdrawal of parental authority)
+• A child whose rights and duties towards the father or mother have been withdrawn (withdrawal of parental authority)

-• Child who was removed from his or her family before age 12 and for more than 36 months
+• Child who was removed from his or her family before age 18 and for more than 36 months.
+This exemption shall extend to descendants of this child

-In principle, the parent in need amicably sets up an agreement with his or her children or the person who will provide the financial assistance.
+The parent who is in need must attempt to reach an amicable agreement in writing with their children or the person who will provide them with the financial assistance before addressing the judge.

-The application is then made to the Family Court Judge using the following form:
+The application is then made to the Family Court Judge, either on free paper or using the following form:

 Application for maintenance - Referral to the Judge for Family Affairs